ITfoxtec/FoxIDs/docs/token-exchange.md

 It is thereby possible to token exchange an external SAML 2.0 token to an internal access token valid for the resource.

-During the token exchange sequence both the claims transformations and limitations is executed firs on the up-party and then on the down-party.
+During the token exchange sequence both the claims transformations and limitations is executed firs on the up-party and then on the application registration.

 The SAML 2.0 backend application do a token exchange call to FoxIDs.
 Authenticating the internal OAuth 2.0 client and passing the external SAML 2.0 token while asking (with a scope) for an access token to the resource.
 If success, the SAML 2.0 backend application get back an access token and can now call the resource.